littleosbook/littleosbook/the_road_to_user_mode.md

 ### Compiling

 Since our kernel cannot parse advanced executable formats, we need to compile the code into a flat binary.
-NASM can do it like this:
+NASM can do it with the flag `-f`:

     nasm -f bin program.s -o program